MarkXCloud/PRML/1 Introduction/Introduction.md

 * y(x) can then determine the identity of <u>new digit images</u>, which are said to comprise a <u>*test set*</u>
 * ==The ability to categorize correctly new examples that differ from those used for training is known as *generalization*.==
+* Generalization is a ==central goal== in pattern recognition, for the variability of the input vectors will be such that the training data can comprise only a tiny fraction of all possible input vectors.

+In practice we do:

+* the original input variables are typically *preprocessed* to transform them into some new space of variables where the pattern recognition problem will be easier to solve
+* pre-processing stage is sometimes also called *feature extraction*.
+Note that new test data must be pre-processed using the same steps as the training data.
+* the images  are typically translated and scaled into <u>a box of a fixed size</u>, reduce the variability
+* pre-processing might also be performed in order to <u>speed up computation</u>
+* care for information  *discarded*,  if this information is important to the solution of the problem then the overall accuracy of the system can suffer.

+***

+## 3.Domains of learning

+1. ***supervised learning**:* training data comprises examples of the input vectors along with their corresponding target vectors.
+If the desired output consists of one or more continuous variables, then the task is called ***regression***.
+2. ***unsupervised learning***: training data consists of a set of input vectors x without any corresponding target values.
+Discovering groups of similar examples within the data is called ***clustering***.
+Determining the distribution of data within the input space is known as ***density estimation***.Project the data from a high-dimensional space down to two or three dimensions for the purpose of ***visualization***.
+3.